 Something that’s an unshakeable part of the Ester, though, is the wood-fired oven – Mat calls it “the new cathedral”.
 It’s definitely a place of worship at the restaurant, notching up enough Instagram cameos to earn the caption, “Just another oven photo”.
 It’s a no-brainer to say that the wood-fired dishes make the most of this cooking approach, but other parts of the menu feel the blast of the oven’s heat, too – sometimes in subtle ways.
 At Ester, when Mat and his sous chef Nic Wong (The Apollo, Billy Kwong, Bodega, Vini) make stocks, they’ll actually use the “cathedral” to roast the bones first.
 Even the Raw Fish ($19) in the “small plates” selection calls on use of the oven; the chefs scorch the fish bones initially, before steeping them in soy to make the dressing.

-You'll understand why they are so devoted to this wood-fired feature when you try some of the dishes that are explicitly cooked with it.
+You’ll understand why they are so devoted to this wood-fired feature when you try some of the dishes that are explicitly cooked with it.
 Will was wrapt by the roasted Chicken ($26), its ever-juicy flavour well complemented by jolts of garlic and grilled slices of lemon.
-You need to order the Cauliflower ($14), which is so intensely blasted by the oven that it looks like it's the victim of an arson attack.
+You need to order the Cauliflower ($14), which is so intensely blasted by the oven that it looks like it’s the target of an arson attack.
 But that blanket charring results in this amazing blaze of flavour, souped up further by some lemon dressing, gorgeous almond cream and zippy mint leaves.
-It's understandable why this dish is so damn popular.
+It’s understandable why this dish is so damn popular.
 Other much-ordered items include Roasted Oysters (from $3.50) and the Carrot ($14) with parmesan custard – this hefty cheese bomb is nicely contrasted with the sweetly glazed root vegetable, a scattering of sesame and some sprigs of Lebanese cress – a green that has a surprising way of tasting like carrot.
 The Blue Swimmer Crab ($20) has inspired quite a few raves; and personally, the Potato ($15) served with macadamia cream and nasturtium and a dusting of celery salt is like the dream version of the potato salad you find at barbecues.
-Also worth mentioning, even though it's not strictly on the menu: the delicious appetiser of fried chickpeas and rosemary you're given as soon as you sit down.
+Also worth mentioning, even though it’s not strictly on the menu: the delicious appetiser of fried chickpeas and rosemary you’re given as soon as you sit down.
 Containing yourself to one strict handful of this is really hard.